joannecdyer/joannecdyer.github.com/index.md

 ### About Me

-Developer of Lumio, the illuminating iOS puzzle game.
+Developer of Lumio, an iOS puzzle game available on the App Store.
 Previously worked as a software engineer, developing for companies like Cassidian and General Electric.

 ### Projects & Posts